CivicVision/civicopendata/content/posts/volume-6-this-week-in-civic-tech-open-data.md

 **Takeaway:
 Heatmaps work best if you don’t show the underlying city or if you need to because the data does not cover much of the city make it light.**

+**Taxi Trips NYC**

+Another nice looking heatmap.
+You can almost see the segregation in NY as well as you have seen in the runners map.
+It‘s not as obvious as the other but still visible.
+It is an old article that last week popped up again.

+### **New way to visualize Public transit routes**

+_According to research, travel preferences vary among urban commuters; some want to take the fastest route, some prefer to have the least walking or minimized interchanges, yet others prefer minimal waiting outdoors.
+Thus our challenge is to visualize and present transportation possibilities on smartphones according to the passenger’s needs._

+The article behind this new approach is fascinating and worth a read.
+It is not specifically for Civic Tech but visualizing public transit is a challenge and I love the result that they came up with.

 <hr />

 ## Open Data